-Danger of accidents Driving aids can only prevent a rollover within the physical limitations.
+Danger of accidents Driving aids can reduce the probability of a fall only within physical limits.

 It is not always possible to compensate for extreme riding situations, for example with luggage loaded with a high center of gravity, varying road surfaces, steep descents or full braking without disengaging the gear.